KarimAlMaghribi/Regress/docs/DATA_FLOW.md

 | `metrics`    | JSONB     | analysis metrics                |
 | `error`      | TEXT      | error message if classification failed |

-A result can be polled via `GET /results/{id}` from the classifier service.
+Results can be polled via `GET /results/{id}` from the pipeline API.
 While processing, the endpoint responds with HTTP `202 Accepted` so callers should retry until a `200 OK` payload is returned.
 If an error occurs during classification the endpoint responds with `500` and includes an `error`